HK's Apple Daily newsroom raided by 500 officers over national security law | Law-Order

 Chief editor Law was seen walking in handcuffs, flanked by police officers.
 The Apple Daily paper's general news desk told reporters in a text message seen by Reuters to carry on with their assignments outside the building for the time being.
 The move is the latest blow to Apple Daily after authorities last month directed jailed tycoon Lai's shares in Next Digital , publisher of the newspaper, to be frozen.

 In May, Reuters reported that Hong Kong's security chief sent letters to Lai and branches of HSBC and Citibank threatening up to seven years in jail for any dealings with the billionaire's accounts in the city.
-Apple Daily is an unapologetic tabloid that mixes pro-democracy discourse with celebrity gossip and investigations of those in power, and is popular in Hong Kong.
+Apple Daily is an unapologetic tabloid founded 26 years ago that mixes pro-democracy discourse with celebrity gossip and investigations of those in power, and is popular in Hong Kong.

 "The arrests ... under Hong Kong's Orwellian National Security Law destroy any remaining fiction that Hong Kong supports freedom of the press," said Steven Butler, Committee to Protect Journalists' Asia program coordinator.
 "China, which controls Hong Kong, may be able to eliminate the paper, which it sees as an annoying critic, but only at a steep price to be paid by the people of Hong Kong, who had enjoyed decades of free access to information," he added.